ndakic/ndakic/README.md

 My name is Nikola Dakic, and I’m a Sr. Software/AI Engineer helping startups and SMBs turn AI from a buzzword into a business advantage.
 Whether you need a lean MVP to impress investors, smart chatbot, or custom AI tool, I’m your go-to AI partner.

-I'm founder of [Otterlab](https://otterlab.dev/) an AI-focused software development and consulting company,
+I'm founder of <a href="https://otterlab.dev" target="_blank">Otterlab</a> an AI-focused software development and consulting company,
-and [Pencilo](https://pencilo.app/) an AI-powered writing assistant that helps you write better
+and <a href="https://pencilo.app" target="_blank">Pencilo</a> an AI-powered writing assistant that helps you write better.

 Things I like doing (in no particular order) 😊